How to deal with suicidal thoughts

 Trigger warning: This article contains references to suicide and suicidal thoughts.

-Suicide isn’t an easy thing to understand and thinking about it can feel overwhelming.
-Here’s a guide to coping with suicidal thoughts and how to help someone who’s struggling with them.
+Suicide isn’t an easy thing to understand, and working out how to deal with suicidal thoughts can feel overwhelming.
+Here’s a guide to dealing with suicidal thoughts and how to help someone who’s struggling with them.

 Find help for suicidal thoughts